EPM-RD-NETLAB/.NET-Framework-modules/M14. XML Technologies/README.md

 ## Tasks
 **Objective:**
-- *study base XML technologies;*
+- *study .NET Framework APIs for working with XML data;*
 - *study architecture based on interfaces;*
 - *write adaptive code.*
-1. Develop parallel XML parser to analysis a large number of xml files.
+Develop parallel XML parser to analysis a large number of xml files.
 Implement it as class library (set of classes and intrfaces) with following features
    - select a node in all files based on a specified XPath  expression;
    - calculate number of occurrences of each different value of this node.